Preventing falls at home

 What else you can do to prevent falls

-If you think you need equipment such as a walking stick, rails or a bath seat to make your home safer, or help you in the event of a fall.
-See the page on living independently at home for more information.
+If you think you need equipment such as a walking stick, rails or a bath seat to make your home safer, or help you in the event of a fall, see our Community equipment and assistive technology page for more information.

 What to do if you have a fall